RocketPy-Team/RocketPy/docs/user/rocket/generic_surface.rst

 System, see :ref:`rocketaxes` for more information.

 .. tip::
-   If defining the coeffcients of the entire rocket is desired, only a single generic surface can be added to the rocket, positioned at the center of dry mass.
+   If defining the coefficients of the entire rocket is desired, only a single generic surface can be added to the rocket, positioned at the center of dry mass.
 This will be equivalent to defining the coefficients of the entire rocket.

 .. attention::
-   If there generic is positioned **not** at the center of dry mass, the forces generated by the force coefficients (cL, cQ, cD) will generate a moment around the center of dry mass.
+   If there generic surface is positioned **not** at the center of dry mass, the forces generated by the force coefficients (cL, cQ, cD) will generate a moment around the center of dry mass.
 This moment will be calculated and added to the moment generated by the moment coefficients (cm, cn, cl).